manforowicz/uwcp-site/src/index.md

 Hi!
 We're a group of students at the University of Washington passionate about competitive programming and problem solving.

-Enough talk, let's see an example!
 Check out this [CSES problem](https://cses.fi/problemset/task/1621/) which asks you to output how many distinct values are in a given list.
 In case you're stuck, here's one possible approach:

 ```cpp
 // C++